JosiahImmanuel02/Cryptography---19CS412-classical-techqniques/README.md

         return;
     }

-    // Find the positions of ch1 and ch2 in the key matrix for (i = 0; i < MX; i++) {
+    for (i = 0; i < MX; i++) {
         for (j = 0; j < MX; j++) {
             if (ch1 == key[i][j]) {